All Episodes Plain Text

 But diverting research into looking at a question that's already been answered is cruel.

-It's unfair to parents whose children are autistic who have questions as to why.
+It's unfair to parents whose children are autistic, who have questions as to why.

 It's unfair to parents who are concerned about safety of vaccines.

-I've seen a number of these diseases that we prevent through vaccines.
+I'm old enough and have practiced pediatrics in enough places that I've seen a number of these diseases that we prevent through vaccines.

 I've seen children with polio, with measles, with meningitis.

-And we don't want to go back to a day when these are our big concerns in our communities.
+And we don't want to go back to a day when these are big concerns in our communities.

 And we don't need to.